dillondoxey/vault-aws-workshop/docs/aws/vault-oss/aws-auth-method.md

 name: vault-aws-auth-methods-iam-2
 # The IAM Method (2)
 * The `iam` auth method authenticates by having clients provide a specially signed AWS API request.
-* The method then passes that to AWS to validate the signature and tell Vault who created it.
+* The method then passes that to AWS to validate the signature and notifies Vault who created it.
-* The actual AWS secret access key is never transmitted over the wire.
+* The actual AWS secret access key is never transmitted.
 * The AWS signature algorithm automatically expires requests after 15 minutes, providing simple and robust protection against replay attacks.

 ???